arnabsaha16/ecg-qa/README.md

 > [!NOTE]
 > As of 2024-04-11 (`yyyy-mm-dd`), we republished v1.0.2 after confirming that all sampling processes regarding MIMIC-IV-ECG-based ECG-QA have no error at all. **Please re-download the dataset if your dataset is out-dated**.

+* May 2025
+    * The sampled list of ECG-QA ids that have been used for the LLM experiments reported in the dataset paper have been released.
+Please find this list [here](llm_modeling/examples/sampled_ecgqa_ids.txt).
 * May 2024
     * Errors occurred in PTB-XL ECG-QA samples have been corrected, where we replaced `"late stage of myocardial infarction"` with `"old stage of myocardial infarction"` in the `answer`s for the corresponding samples.
 Other samples remain the same with the last release.
-This change has been merged to v1.0.2
+This change has been merged to v1.0.2.
 * April 2024
     * (2024-04-11) Released a new version of v1.0.2 after ensuering all sampling processes regarding MIMIc-IV-ECG-based ECG-QA have no error at all. **Please re-download the dataset if your dataset is out-dated**.
 * March 2024